dtinblack/dtinblack.github.io/_posts/2016-01-26-ten-tips-for-blogs.md

 <b>5.
 What frequency should the posts be published?</b>

 Everybody is busy and therefore how often will the target audience want to take a few minutes out to read the blog i.e once a week, once a month?
-Take into account the amount of time it will take to write a post and not churn them out too frequently so that the quality reduces - they must remain fresh.
+Take into account the amount of time it will take to write a post and not churn them out too frequently so that the quality reduces - they must remain fresh and interesting.

 <b>6.
 What format should the blogs take? </b>

 The format needs to make reading the blog as easy as possible.
 For example what will be the best mix of graphics and text?
-However, many bloggers use videos which will require a different set of skills than the written word.
+Many bloggers use videos which will require a different set of skills than the written word.

 <b>7.
 What style should the blog have?</b>